 All users of personal data within UKCEH must ensure that personal data are always held securely and are not disclosed to any unauthorised third party either accidentally, negligently or intentionally.
-The Information Security Policy, the Policy on Taking Sensitive Information and Personal Data outside the Secure Computing Environment must be read in conjunction with this Data Protection Policy.
+The Policies on Data Security and Working with Sensitive Data, be read in conjunction with this Data Protection Policy.